How Much Protein Should You Eat Each Day? (Optimal Intake)

 “How Much Protein Do I Need to Build Muscle?”

-Sure, 2+ g protein/lb body weight might make sense if you’re taking every performance-enhancing drug under the sun, while the RDA is reasonable if you have no intention of touching a barbell anytime soon.
+Sure, extra protein intake might make sense if you’re taking performance-enhancing drugs (PEDs) and training 6+ times a week, but the RDA will provide enough protein if you have no intention of touching a barbell—or PEDs—anytime soon.

 Based on the research mentioned earlier, active individuals who regularly train with weights should consume between 0.8-1.4 g protein/lb LBM per day to build muscle, assuming you’re eating a sufficient amount of total calories.